Here we explore the theory and practice of attachment parenting so you can see whether this style – or elements of it – might be right for you.

 (Sears and Sears, 2001; Miller and Commons, 2010)

-So what’s the evidence that these methods lead to secure attachment?
+What’s the evidence that these methods lead to secure attachment?

 - engaging in quality communication

 - emotional sensitivity and availability

 - keeping them close (e.g. carrying your baby in a sling or carrier).

 (Anisfeld et al, 1990; Ziv et al, 2000; Meins et al, 2001; Koren-Karie et al, 2002; McElwain and Booth-Laforce, 2006)